 The spooky, adult-oriented crowd-squeezer—probably the most written-about haunted-house attraction in the Twin Cities—moved a couple Octobers ago.
-Its original owner, the Soap Factory art gallery, lost its old-bones warehouse in northeast Minneapolis.
+Its original owner, the Soap Factory art gallery, had lost its old-bones warehouse in northeast Minneapolis for financial issues.
 There, dank subterranean passages had made the artist-crafted frights feel authentic.

 So, where has the Haunted Basement put up shop this year?
 Where, until Nov.
 2, is it now hosting choose-your-own-adventure tours of gory edge-pushing and multi-sensory subplots?
 A shopping mall.
 The former Herberger’s department store, that is, attached to the Rosedale Center, in Roseville.

 Some have cracked jokes (“Scarier than Black Friday”).
 But aside from first-ring digs, not much has changed.
 The Haunted Basement still brings in fresh blood, with eight room designers this year.
 Staff have prepared a smorgasbord of deliciously awful smells, including beef (“like if you wrapped an old tenderloin in a sweaty shirt,” a co-director told me), feces (“even worse than it sounds”), and gangrene.
 The odors still come from St. Croix Sensory, in Stillwater—either spritzed on fabrics or propelled into rooms via small, fan-outfitted tubes called “smell cannons.”